manoj4971/Devops_Engineer_containerised_web_app/README.md

-# Jenkins Pipeline to Deoploy Application into kubernetes cluster using AWS
+# Jenkins Pipeline to Deploy Application into kubernetes cluster using AWS

 ## Prerequisites
 S